ruby-amqp/rubymarchhare.info/articles/queues.md

 ch.close
 ```

-In the above example, you can see that the `Bunny::Consumer#cancel` method returns a *cancel_ok* reply from RabbitMQ which contains the consumer tag of the cancelled consumer.
+In the above example, you can see that the `HotBunnies::Consumer#cancel` method returns a *cancel_ok* reply from RabbitMQ which contains the consumer tag of the cancelled consumer.

 Once a consumer is cancelled, messages will
 no longer be delivered to it, however, due to the asynchronous nature of the protocol, it is possible for "in flight" messages to be received